Andreas Mikkelsen: 2018–2019: Hyundai Shell Mobis WRT

 2018 started promisingly with third place in Sweden, but Andreas suffered a series of setbacks, and finished the year 6th place overall.
 2019 was significantly better.
 Despite missing out or retiring from six of the fourteen WRC events that year, Mikkelsen scored one second place and two third places, to finish the season in 4th place overall.
 His contract with Hyundai was not renewed at the end of 2019, leaving Mikkelsen without a WRC drive.

 2020: Pirelli tests and Eurosol Racing Team

-Mikkelsen was left without a drive for 2020 season, so at Rally Sardegna he co-drived for 2003 World Drivers' Champion Petter Solberg.
+Mikkelsen was left without a drive for 2020 season, so at Rally Sardegna he co-drove for 2003 World Drivers' Champion Petter Solberg.
 They contested the rally in Shakedown and Power Stage using Saintéloc-prepared Citroen C3 WRC equipped with Pirelli tyres to be used for the 2021 season.
 At Rally Monza, together with Eurosol Racing Team he finished 6th in WRC-2 and won in WRC-3 category.